caltechlibrary/newt/newt.1.md

 # DESCRIPTION

 **newt** is a developer tool.
-It can set up and run your Newt application during development.  **newt** provides three main actions or verbs.
+It model, build and run your Newt application.
+**newt** provides three main actions or verbs, "model", "build" and "run.
-They are "model", "generate" and "run.
-There are additional verbs suppported such as "config" and "check".
+There are additional verbs suppported such as "config", "check", "generate".

 The "model" action is interactive.
-It is the first step in generating your application.
-It provides an interactive menu system for building your data model(s) for your application.
+It is the first step in your development cycle.
+It provides an interactive menu system building your data model(s).

-The "generate" action will create Handlebar templates, SQL files and a TypeScript validation service.
+The "build" action will generate all the external code such as Handlebar templates, SQL files, and a TypeScript validation service.
+Additionally this steps will (re)create your Postgres databases and configure them for use with PostgREST.
+It will also compile the TypeScript validation service into a stand alone binary using Deno.

-The "run" action will launch your services for testing and refining your application.
+The "run" action will launch your services for testing your application.

+There are some optional actions for advanced work.

 The "config" action can be run if you need to adjust the ports used by your services.

 The "check" will analyze the the YAML file and report results of the analyze and as well as validate the YAML syntax.

+The "generate" action will generate the SQL, templates and TypeScript files with out completing the build process.
+Useful if you want to inspect or customize the generated code.

 A Newt YAML filename is requires by the actions.
 If the file doesn't exist one will be created.